TomSumner28/merchant-data/README.md

 python3 app/main.py
 ```

 Open `http://localhost:5000` in your browser to start chatting.
+A multi‑line textarea lets you draft longer questions and answers appear directly below the form so the conversation stays on a single page.
 The conversation history is stored in your session so you can ask follow‑up questions.

 The app will automatically retry if the OpenAI API returns a rate limit error.
 If you keep seeing "Too Many Requests" make sure your API key has sufficient quota.